 Thanks to technology, there are so many options for those who want to feel amazing in their wardrobe each and every day- hiring a personal stylist isn’t just reserved for celebrities.

-Even though personal stylists and image consultants are resources that you can hire to help you in a particular area of life, we downplay the importance of feeling amazing in our clothing because ‘it shouldn’t matter’.
+Even though hiring a personal stylist is something you can do to help you achieve your goals, we downplay the importance of feeling amazing in our clothing because ‘it shouldn’t matter’.

 Think of hiring a NYC personal stylist the same way you’d hire a personal trainer to help you get fit, or a chef to cook you dinner to save you time and eat a delicious meal.

-Most of my clients that I’ve worked with have never worked with a personal stylist before.
+Most of my clients that I’ve worked with have never worked with a wardrobe consultant before and there are many benefits to working with a stylist.

-Here are 8 common reasons they’ve hired me:
+Here are 8 common reasons my clients have hired a personal stylist:

 1. Your body is going through transitions (gaining or losing weight) and you don’t know how to dress for it.